bWoodyR/bwrd-generators/README.md

-# Recreating one of my project in Tailwind, Shadcn, Clerk auth
+# Recreating one of my project with Tailwind, Shadcn, Clerk auth

-### learning tailwind ...
+### learning tailwind ... 🤦‍♂️